dschlenk/opennms-cookbook/README.md

   }
 }
 ```

-TODO: automatically install the appropriate JNI stuff for the target architecture/platform.
+There's now a recipe that does this for you, named rrdtool.
+Probably just use that.

-You can also change a multitude of queue settings or change the jrobin backend factory, but unless you know what you're doing that's probably a mistake.
+If you're a unique snowflake you can change a multitude of queue settings or change the jrobin backend factory, but unless you know what you're doing that's probably a mistake.
 Look at the template for details if you're curious.

 Finally, to turn on the Google protobuf export thing described at http://www.opennms.org/wiki/Performance_Data_TCP_Export, set these attributes accordingly: